 What Makes Quartz Countertops so Special?

 Quartz countertops are not entirely made of the ground mineral.
 They are manmade and so we often talk about engineered quartz countertops to distinguish them from the quartzite countertops – since their name is similar.
-Quartzite is a natural stone and so there are several quartz vs quartzite countertop differences.
+Quartzite is a natural stone and so there are plenty of quartz vs quartzite countertop differences.
 Engineered quartz countertops are made of approx. 90% – 95% ground quartz while the rest is polymer resins and pigments – although some manufacturers also use metallic flecks, recycled glass or organic resins.
 Overall, the pigments provide the color and the resins provide the elasticity, which makes quartz countertops so durable.
 Now, let’s take a closer look at the pros and cons of quartz countertops.

 The Advantages of Quartz Countertops